-Anything you want can be blocked, including ads, banners, or just some obnoxious URL that you would rather not see is done here.
+Actions can be used to block anything you want, including ads, banners, or just some obnoxious URL that you would rather not see.
 Cookies can be accepted or rejected, or accepted only during the current browser session (i.e. not written to disk), content can be modified, JavaScripts tamed, user-tracking fooled, and much more.
-See below for a complete list of available actions.
+See below for a complete list of actions.